JimmyMendy/Demo-repo/README.md

 ## Local Developement

 !.
-Opne index.html in your browser.
+Open index.html in your browser.